Codesota · Guides · TTS ModelsEight open-source systems, side by sideUpdated March 2026

 Maximum naturalnessKokoroFish SpeechMOS 4.2 with only 82M params.
 Apache 2.0.

-Voice cloning (any license)XTTS v2F5-TTSBest speaker similarity from 6s reference.
+Voice cloning (any licence)XTTS v2F5-TTSBest speaker similarity from 6s reference.

 Voice cloning (commercial)Fish SpeechKokoro presetsApache 2.0 with strong multilingual cloning.